simonmichael/hledger/doc/SPEC-lots.md

   are tolerated (see "Gain precision" below), but larger discrepancies raise an error.

-5. **Only rgain written, not using a type:G account, imbalance is multi-commodity.**
-  Same detection as 4, but the sum of the non-gain postings is multi-commodity (typically because the dispose posting lacks a `@` transacted price).
-  The transaction balancer fills in a balancing `@` price from the non-gain postings.
+  When the imbalance is multi-commodity (typically because the dispose posting lacks an `@` transacted price), the transaction balancer fills in a balancing `@` price from the non-gain postings; the gain check then proceeds as above.

-  The total gain amount is then checked against the calculated gain, as in 4.
+3. **Only rgain written, using a type:G account.** hledger identifies the rgain posting by the type:G account, and infers a balancing ugain posting.
+The gain amount must be written explicitly, and is checked.

+4. **rgain and ugain postings written, identified by their type:G and U accounts.**
+  All is explicit (including the gain amounts).
+No inference is needed; hledger checks the gain amount.

 ### Gain precision

-Inferred gain amounts (cases 1, 3, 4, 5) and the gain-validation
-comparison (cases 2-5) operate at the **entry's local precision** for the gain commodity (ie, the maximum precision seen among the posting amounts in that commodity).
+Inferred gain amounts (cases 1, 2, 3) and the gain-validation comparison (cases 2-4) operate at the **entry's local precision** for the gain commodity (ie, the maximum precision seen among the posting amounts in that commodity).